Microlocal inversion of a 3-dimensional restricted transverse ray transform of symmetric $m$-tensor fields

 \section{Introduction}

 The study of transverse ray transforms (TRT) of symmetric tensor fields is of interest in problems arising in polarization and diffraction tomography.
-In this paper, we consider an approximate inversion of a TRT acting on symmetric tensor fields restricted to all lines passing through a fixed curve in $\Rb^{3}$.
-More precisely, we use techniques from microlocal analysis to construct a relative left parametrix for the restricted TRT.
+We are interested in an approximate inversion of a TRT acting on symmetric tensor fields restricted to all lines passing through a fixed curve in $\Rb^{3}$.
+More precisely, we use techniques from microlocal analysis to construct a relative left parametrix for such restricted TRT.